 - November 15 - Early Decision Program application deadline

 - January 15 - Application deadline for the Gates Public Service Law Scholarship, which includes both the JD application and the Gates Public Service Law Scholarship application.
 Please note that you must have an LSAT score on file in order to proceed with the selection process.
 The last LSAT accepted for consideration is the January 2024 administration.

 - March 15 - Application deadline for incoming first-year students

 These deadlines are non-negotiable.

 UW Law provides for a selective admission process with the objective of attracting students who demonstrate the strongest prospects for high quality academic work.
-This selective admission process shall assure that the University's educational opportunities shall be open to all qualified applicants without regard to race, color, creed, religion, national origin, sex, pregnancy, age, marital status, sexual orientation, gender identity or expression, disability or veteran status.
+This selective admission process shall assure that the University's educational opportunities shall be open to all qualified applicants without regard to race, color, creed, religion, national origin, citizenship, sex, pregnancy, age, marital status, sexual orientation, gender identity or expression, genetic information, disability or veteran status.
 The process of admission shall be mindful of the need for diversity in the student body and for highly-trained individuals from all segments of the population.
 For more information, please visit here.